Are you waking up exhausted and under the cranky glare of your partner? If so — and there’s no easy way to say this — you’re probably snoring!

 Frequently asked questions

-Can I prevent pregnancy-snoring?
+Can I prevent pregnancy snoring?

-What you can do is remember to keep your weight gain within healthy parameters and, if you do start snoring, employ the above tactics for yourself and your partner.
+What you can do is remember to keep your weight gain within healthy parameters and, if you start snoring, employ some of the above tactics for yourself and your partner.

 Will my pregnancy snoring ever go away?

-Once pregnancy hormones disappear, and you shed your baby weight (providing you return to a healthy BMI), you should find the only noise waking you and your partner up is that of a hungry baby.
+Once pregnancy hormones disappear and you shed your baby weight (providing you return to a healthy BMI), you should find the only noise waking you and your partner up is that of a hungry baby.